 The NYC Traveler in NYC: 5 More Places We Like to Visit in New York

-In Part 1, we documented reasons why New Yorkers rediscovered their own city.
-And the discovery process didn't stop with those 5 places we like.
-We have more activities for you to try.
+In Part 1, I documented reasons why we New Yorkers rediscovered our own city.
+And the discovery process didn't stop with those 5 places I like.
+I have more activities for you to try.
 Adapt them to fit you, head out the door and enjoy!

 1. Walk through Harlem, without a tourist guide.
 Harlem is one of those neighborhoods that calls for you to take off the headphones, look up from the phone and just walk.
 The "sight" in the sightseeing is in the walking around.
-An GPS app or a guidebook is just as good and you will develop your sense of adventure.
-Suggestion: Start at West 125th Street and 7th Avenue (also known as Dr. Martin Luther King Jr Blvd and Adam Clayton Powell Jr Blvd), and make your way downtown, ending at Central Park at 110th Street.
-Don't just stay on one boulevard.
-Add this to your 5 more places to visit in New York and don't forget about Frederick Douglass Boulevard or Malcolm X Boulevard (Lenox Avenue).
+An GPS app or a guidebook is just as good as a personal guide and walking around on your own helps you to develop your sense of adventure, not to mention your street smarts.
+My suggestion: Start at West 125th Street and 7th Avenue (also known as Dr. Martin Luther King Jr Blvd and Adam Clayton Powell Jr Blvd), and make your way downtown, ending at Central Park at 110th Street.
+Don't just stay on one boulevard: explore Frederick Douglass Boulevard and Malcolm X Boulevard (Lenox Avenue).

-What to look for: the Adam Clayton Powell State Office Building and that fantastic sculpture on the corner of West 125th Street & Adam Clayton Powell Boulevard); the Studio Museum in Harlem, across the street from the State Office Building; Muhammad Mosque #7 (106-08 West 127 Street); Abyssinian Baptist Church (132 West 138th Street); St. Nicholas Park, between West 128th and 141st Streets along St. Nicholas Avenue; the Harriet Tubman Memorial at West 122nd Street & St. Nicholas Avenue; Convent Avenue Baptist Church and the Sugar Hill Area along with the Sugar Hill Children's Museum, at Convent Ave & W145th Street; Hamilton Grange National Memorial at Convent Avenue and West 141st St; The National Jazz Museum (58 W129th St); El Museo Del Barrio is next door to the Museum of the City of New York and across the street from Central Park at E104th St & 5th Ave;
+What to look for: the Adam Clayton Powell State Office Building and that fantastic sculpture on the corner of West 125th Street & Adam Clayton Powell Boulevard); the Studio Museum in Harlem, across the street from the State Office Building (newly renovated as of 2026, just waiting for you to explore); Muhammad Mosque #7 (106-08 West 127 Street); Abyssinian Baptist Church (132 West 138th Street); St. Nicholas Park, between West 128th and 141st Streets along St. Nicholas Avenue; the Harriet Tubman Memorial at West 122nd Street & St. Nicholas Avenue; Convent Avenue Baptist Church and the Sugar Hill Area along with the Sugar Hill Children's Museum, at Convent Ave & W145th Street; Hamilton Grange National Memorial at Convent Avenue and West 141st St; The National Jazz Museum (58 W129th St); and the El Museo Del Barrio, which is next door to the Museum of the City of New York and across the street from Central Park at E104th St & 5th Ave.
+This makes for a full day of exploring.
+Look for the Duke Ellington sculpture at 110th and 5th.

-3. Hit up da Bronx: the only NYC Borough on the mainland of the USA, the Bronx is more than the Yankees, the Zoo and the NY Botanical Garden.
+3. Hit up da Bronx: the only NYC Borough that's on the mainland of the USA, the Bronx is more than the Yankees, the Zoo and the NY Botanical Garden.
 Van Cortlandt Park and Pelham Bay Park are awesome and will challenge you, whether you are walking or riding a bike.
 Indeed, many of streets of the Bronx will challenge you with inclines and slopes that will guarantee an appetite.
 Where do locals go?
 Check out City Island for seafood (and more) or the famous Arthur Avenue (between East 184th and East 188th in the Belmont section).
-We'll continue to add to our 5 more places to visit in New York by checking out the new Hip Hop Museum when it opens up.

 Another big highlight is the Broadway Concert Series during the summer time, during the day.
 The concert is fun but the New York thing to see is the sound check prior.
 Real Broadway stars from real shows warming up.
 Classic.